elgw/deconwolf/USAGE.md

 ```

 Please note that deconwolf requires that the pixel size is the same for
-both the PSF and the input image and does not read that from any metadata.
+both the PSF and the input image and does not attempt to metadata from the
+tif files.

 ## Test data
 No special test data has been prepared, but you can get some images from the [DeconvolutionLab2](http://bigwww.epfl.ch/deconvolution/deconvolutionlab2/) web page.
+Please note that in some cases the PSFs do not contain enough z-planes.

 ## Memory considerations
 The peak memory usage is written at the end of the log file.
-If you have 16 GB of RAM, images up to [1024x1024x60] pixels should work without tiling.
+If you have 16
+GB of RAM, images up to [1024x1024x60] pixels should work without tiling.

 ## PSF considerations
 deconwolf requires that the PSF is centered, i.e.,
 that the largest value is in the middle.
-Consequently it prefers PFSs that
-have an odd size in each dimension.
 If you generate the PSF with some
 other program you might have to center it first.